List of United States Navy amphibious warfare ships: High-speed transport (APD)

 High-speed Transports (APD) were converted destroyers and destroyer escorts; they received the US hull classification symbol APD: "AP" for transport and "D" for destroyer.
-In 1969, the remaining ships were reclassified as Amphibious transport, small (LPR).
-This classification is not to be confused with hull code "HST", also for "High Speed Transport", currently assigned only to experimental high-speed catamaran designs, and high-speed catamarans chartered from private ferry companies.
+In 1969, the remaining ships were reclassified as Amphibious transport, small (LPR) with no change of hull numbers.
+This classification is not to be confused with hull code "HST", also for "High Speed Transport", previously assigned only to experimental high-speed catamaran designs, and high-speed catamarans chartered from private ferry companies.